MicrosoftDocs/Contribute/Contribute/dotnet-contribute-process.md

 - **New content authoring**.
 If you're interested in authoring your own topic, these issues list topics that we know we'd like to add to our doc set.
 Let us know before you begin working on a topic, though.
 If you're interested in writing a topic that isn't listed here, open an issue.

 You can also look at our [open issues](https://github.com/dotnet/docs/issues) list and volunteer to work on the ones you're interested in.
 We use the [up-for-grabs](https://github.com/dotnet/docs/labels/up-for-grabs) label to tag issues identified for community contribution.
-These usually require minimal context and are well-suited for first issues.
+These usually require minimal context and are well suited for first issues.
 We encourage experienced contributors in our community to look at any issues of interest.
 When you find one, add a comment to ask if it's open.

-Once you've picked a task to work on, follow the [get started](get-started-setup-github.md) guide to create a GitHub account and setup your environment.
+Once you've picked a task to work on, follow the [get started](get-started-setup-github.md) guide to create a GitHub account and set up your environment.

 **Step 2:** Fork the `/dotnet/docs`, `dotnet/samples`, `dotnet/dotnet-api-docs`, `dotnet/roslyn-api-docs`, or `dotnet/ml-api-docs` repos as needed and create a branch for your changes.